-If cryptocurrencies are not the most popular form of investment, they are almost certainly the most talked about.
+If cryptocurrencies in the UK are not the most popular form of investment, they are almost certainly the most talked about.
 And no wonder – it’s thrilling stuff.
 Cryptocurrency is relatively new and mysterious to many people.
 A tantalising balance of high risk and high reward.
 Crypto investors are the pioneers of the investment world.

 However, while it is easy to start investing based on the exciting potential of cryptocurrency, few people devote much of their time to the tax situation surrounding it.